questmaster/kis-ssl-upload/README.md

 ## What the script does
 * Log into KIS
-* Replace existing SSL certificate as configures
+* Replace existing SSL certificate as configured
 * Can be used in bulk: Add 1-n domains in the config file

 ## Usage